Exclusive: All-New 2027 Ford Explorer SUV Review and Prices

 The current-generation Explorer went on sale as a 2020 model, so 2027 will be the eighth model of this generation.
 That’s quite a long time in the automotive world.
 While we generally like the Explorer’s design, driving dynamics, and robust suite of advanced driver assistance features, it could learn a thing or two from its newer competitors.

 A few years ago, reports surfaced that the Explorer would be completely redesigned for 2027.
 But Ford’s recent financial troubles related to its investment in electric vehicles may have delayed those plans.
-Whatever year Ford chooses to launch the next-generation Explorer, it’s clear that Ford isn’t rushing production.

-Ford sold 222,706 Explorers in 2025, making it the most popular SUV in its lineup and emphasizing the importance of a successful redesign.
+Whatever year Ford chooses to launch the next-generation Explorer, it’s clear it’s not rushing production.
+Ford sold 222,706 Explorers in 2025, making it the most popular SUV in its lineup and underscoring the importance of a successful redesign.

 2027 Ford Explorer